Become a Therapeutic Foster Parent

 Alexander recruits and licenses stable adults over 21 years of age to serve as foster parents.
 Our organization provides foster parents with a generous monthly stipend based upon the needs of the child.
 The agency looks for parents from a large multi-county area throughout the Piedmont and Foothills of North Carolina.
 Alexander Youth Network provides extensive training and instruction to its foster parents.
 Additionally, the agency handles all licensing requirements as mandated by the state of North Carolina.

-If you would like more information about becoming a Treatment Foster Parent, please call our information line at: 704.227.9222.
-Or you may speak directly with one of our Recruiting and Licensing Specialists.
-Please see contact information below.
+If you would like more information about becoming a Treatment Foster Parent, please call our information line at 704.227.9222 or speak directly with our Treatment Home Recruiter:

 For frequently asked questions about Therapeutic Foster Care, click here.